andrewjrobinson/meeting_timer/README.md

 hopefully get time to implement them at some point.

-If you have the skills/time to implement the Windows/Mac version of webcam mode please get in contact se we can work together to get it implemented.
+If you have the skills/time to implement the Windows/Mac version of webcam mode please get in contact so we can work together to get it implemented.

 ## Gifts / Motivation